ansys/pyensight/doc/source/calc_functions.rst

 .. note::
    Running this function can be a very time-consuming process.
-   You might want to set the Abort server operations performance preference to avoid being stuck in a computation loop that exceeds your patience.
+   You might want to set the **Abort server operations** performance preference in EnSight to avoid being stuck in a computation loop that exceeds your patience.
    The :ref:`Radiograph_grid() <Radiograph_grid>` function is generally much quicker.